MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-class-memory-health.md

 author: jasongerend
 ---

-This article applies to the following operating system versions:

-- Windows Server 2016

-- Windows 10 Anniversary Edition
+>Applies To: Windows Server 2016, Windows 10 Anniversary Edition

+# Storage-class Memory (NVDIMM-N) Health Management in Windows

 This article provides system administrators and IT Pros with information about error handling and health management specific to storage-class memory (NVDIMM-N) devices in Windows, highlighting the differences between storage-class memory and traditional storage devices.